How to Play Nassau Golf Game: Official Guide

 • Two players (1 vs 1): The simplest form of Nassau.

-• Four players (2 vs 2): Commonly played as best ball (only the best score per team gets recorded on each hole).
+• Four players (2 vs 2: Four players (2 vs 2): Commonly played as four-ball (only the best score per team gets recorded on each hole).

 • Three players: May be played as stroke play, or as a match-play variation (for example, rotating partners or one player versus the other two).